watermelontools/watermelon-vscode/README.md

 **Watermelon helps your team merge Pull Requests With Business Value**.
 Our set of plug-ins help you understand business context, improve your coding velocity and merge PRs like a breeze.

-We've built a search algorithm that indexes the most relevant [passive documentation](https://www.watermelontools.com/post/what-is-passive-code-documentation-why-is-it-hard-to-scale-what-to-do-about-it) for a given block of code or pull request.
+We've built a search algorithm that indexes the most relevant [passive documentation](https://www.watermelontools.com/post/what-is-passive-code-documentation-why-is-it-hard-to-scale-what-to-do-about-it) for a given block of code.

 To obtain business context in your IDE, use this extension.